n7tr/Athanatos-Discord-Bot/README.md

 	.leave is for leave the server immediately.
 	.ban_all is for ban everyone from the server.
     .overcharge is for leave every server immediately.
 It works if your ID is the value of BOT_OWNER_ID variable.
 In other cases it will not work.
+	.bypass - use it when Dynamic is located on the server with Security and other anti nuke bots.
 </pre>
 # Installation guide
 <pre>